Minimization and Care of Radiation Damage

 Without Miracle of the Sea, the skin in and around the radiation area becomes thin and atrophic with numerous telangiectasias and discolored / blotchy with dark and light patches.
 This entire area then has a markedly increased chance of Squamous Cell Carcinoma, Basal Cell Carcinoma and Melanoma.

-The ingredients of Natural Marine Extract reverse most of these catastrophic changes and, if used before radiation treatment, can stop them before they happen.
+The ingredients of Natural Marine Extract reverse most of these catastrophic changes and, if used before radiation treatment, can fortify the skin before these changes happen.

 Treating the Skin After Radiation is Essential to the Skin's Structure